Are you thinking about becoming a member of Leeton Lodge? The following information may help you in making your decision.

 A Quick Summary

-- LASC has sufficient funds in bank deposits to undertake a substantial building development.
+LASC has sufficient funds in bank deposits to make plans for future development of the lodge.

-- Historically shares have been selling between $3,000 and $6,000 but the price is negotiable between the seller and the buyer.
+Historically shares have been mainly selling between $4,000 and $6,000 but the price is negotiable between the seller and the buyer.

 The lodge is situated on the southern side of the main ridge and slightly downhill from the main through road.
 The Lodge enjoys magnificent views over the Dargo Valley and surrounding mountainside and yet retains a great bonus – you get to ski in and ski out.
 It is a friendly family lodge, where you provide your own food.
 Pillows, blankets & doonas are provided.
 You bring your own linen or during winter you can hire bed linen and a towel from the Caretaker.